Seyed-Amir-Mansouri/H2FlexCo-Operational-Scheduling/README.md

 # Operational Planning of Hydrogen-Centric Companies

 This repository accompanies the paper ‘**A Portfolio-Level Optimization Framework for Coordinated Market Participation and Operational Scheduling of Hydrogen-Centric Companies**’, presented at the 2025 IEEE International Conference on Energy Technologies for Future Grids.
 It has been developed as part of the **WinHy** project, funded by the Dutch Research Council (NWO) and Repsol S.A.

+## 📝 Description
-The repository provides the implementation of a portfolio-level optimization framework that enables hydrogen-centric companies to co-optimize operational scheduling and market participation for geographically distributed assets, including electrolyzers, Downstream Processes (DSPs), renewable generation units, and energy storage systems.
-The framework is formulated as a Mixed-Integer Linear Programming model and implemented in Python using Pyomo.
+This repository provides the implementation of a portfolio-level optimization framework for hydrogen-centric companies that simultaneously operate across electricity, hydrogen, and green certificate markets.
+The model is designed to co-optimize operational scheduling and market participation for geographically distributed assets, including electrolyzers, renewable generation units, and energy storage systems.
+The framework is formulated as a Mixed-Integer Linear Programming (MILP) model and implemented in Python (Pyomo), with openly available datasets and case studies.

+---

+## ✨ Key Features
+- Multi-market integration: Co-optimizes participation in electricity, hydrogen (bundled and unbundled), and green certificate markets.
+- Portfolio-level coordination: Unlocks flexibility by centrally scheduling distributed assets across multiple sites, beyond individual asset operation.
+- Contractual heterogeneity: Supports both physical and virtual Power Purchase Agreements (PPAs) with take-as-produced structures.
+- Policy compliance: Incorporates company-level green hydrogen targets, certification rules, and clean energy temporal matching constraints.
+- Scalability: Applicable to hydrogen-centric companies of different sizes with multiple operational scenarios.

+---

+## ⚙️ Model Highlights
+- Implemented as a day-ahead operational planning model.
+- Objective function maximizes total company profit, considering hydrogen sales revenues, certificate transactions, electricity market exchanges, and PPA settlements.
+- Captures asset-level technical constraints (electrolyzers, energy storage, renewable generation).
+- Enables comparative analysis of different compliance strategies (per-site vs. portfolio-level enforcement).

+---

+## 🧪 Case Study
+The framework is demonstrated on a representative hydrogen-centric company (**H2FLEX**) operating five sites across Spain.
+Three operational setups are compared:
+1. Decentralized site-level operation
+2. Centralized PPA dispatch
+3. Full portfolio-level coordination with centralized policy enforcement

+---

+## 📊 Key Results
+- Centralized coordination enables up to a **2.42× increase in hydrogen production**.
+- Achieves a **9.4% reduction in daily operational costs**.
+- Portfolio-level enforcement improves flexibility, allowing **46.6% higher hydrogen production** while maintaining green hydrogen certification compliance.

+---

 ## 📂 Files

 - `H2FlexCo.ipynb`: Main Jupyter Notebook with the optimization model.
 - `SimData.xlsx`: Excel file containing the input simulation data.
 - `requirements.txt`: List of required Python packages.

+---

 ## 🚀 Requirements